galaxyproject/galaxy-hub/src/develop/visualizations/index.md

 ## The plugin

+Check out the [training materials](https://training.galaxyproject.org/training-material/topics/dev/) for hands-on exercises!

-For the plugin good place to start is the [Visualizations Registry](/src/visualizations-registry/index.md)
+Another good place to check is the [Visualizations Registry](/src/visualizations-registry/index.md)

 ### The filesystem layout